 - Personality disorders

 Guilt and shame

 I offer a free first session – so you can see if you want to work with me and I can assess whether I think I can help you.

-After the first session my rate is £50 per hour (£70 for couples and evening work), with a few concessions, subject to availability, for people on benefits or low income.
+After the first session my rate is £50 per hour (£70 for couples), with a few concessions, subject to availability, for people on benefits or low income.